theme-my-login/theme-my-login/src/readme.txt

 * Move User Moderation module to a commercial extension
 * Add option to allow auto-login after registration

+= 6.4.17 =
+* Fix the version check logic in the updater
+* Implement path to download 6.4.x releases only

 = 6.4.16 =
 * Require opt-in to update the plugin to 7